 Fermi’s announcement comes amid renewed national focus on nuclear energy.
 Former Secretary Perry emphasized urgency: “We’re behind—and it’s all hands on deck.”
 He noted that while China is currently building 22 reactors, the U.S. has none under construction.
 Fermi has applied for four 1-GW nuclear reactors, though the company has not confirmed specifics or revealed financing details.

-Fermi America’s nuclear agreements join a growing trend of tech and energy firms reopening or expanding nuclear plants alongside renewable energy, following deals like Google’s $1.6 B Iowa nuclear project with NextEra.
+Fermi America’s nuclear agreements join a growing trend of tech and energy firms reopening or expanding nuclear plants.
+Alongside renewable energy, following deals like Google’s $1.6 B Iowa nuclear project with NextEra.

 Political Momentum and Regulatory Scrutiny

-The Largest U.S. Energy and Data Complex project aligns with recent executive orders from former President Trump to fast-track nuclear reactor applications and restructure the Nuclear Regulatory Commission (NRC).
+The Largest U.S. Energy and Data Complex project aligns with recent executive orders from President Trump to fast-track nuclear reactor applications and restructure the Nuclear Regulatory Commission (NRC).
 While these moves aim to revive the sector, they’ve drawn criticism over concerns of weakening oversight.

 The NRC confirmed it is reviewing Fermi’s applications, with more public details expected soon.